-Press Optimized to select the MEAT defrosting programme.
+Press Personal Amiento Pápido to select the Meat defrosting programme.
 The oven will be automatically.

-ving, Pernove any portions that have thawed or shield them to help slow down thawing.
-After oven door and press START to resume defrosting.
+During defroding your oven will "BEEP", at which point open the oven door, turn food over and separate to ensure even thawing.
+Feet any portions that have thawed or shield them to help slow down thawing.
+After checking close the oven door and press io/ Inicio Pápido to resume defrosting.